 Gonzalo Bedia Diaz – Also, he’s a good passer.
 The connection with the other post players is really good.
 The energy he has on the court, the hustle, how he fights for every single ball, is going to give him credit for when he will be a pro.
 I know he should be more versatile or at least develop a mid range shot, but he has still time for that.
 It’s one of the things he’s going to focus on this summer.
 I’m super glad, I didn’t expect these performances from him this season.
 He used to play for a pretty good JUCO, Indian Hills, together with another Spanish guy, Javier Valeiras.
 He was better than him, but Valeiras had a pretty good season as well.
 It’s interesting how coming both from same JUCO, Aurrecoechea ended up in D-I having a key role for the Aggies and Valeiras is now in D-II barely having opportunities.
 You never know.
 We have to give credit to Iván: he’s showing that he’s able to give a lot of things to the team, but sometimes it depends also on the team you end up in.
 It’s clear that Coach Chris Jans trusts him.
 And I understand that, because he’s the kind of player that any coach would love to have on his team.

-R – Besides the great season Aurrecoechea is having, UNC Greensboro’s Francis Alonso is still the most important Spanish player, in my opinion.
+UNC Greensboro’s Francis Alonso is still the most important Spanish player.
 He’s an All-Conference caliber player – possibly a POY candidate – in the SoCon and there’s also this back and forth between him and Stony Brook’s Akwasi Yeboah as the top European scorer in D-I (right now, Alonso is averaging 17.8 PPG; Yeboah, 17.9).
-He’s known mostly for being a great shooter (37.6 3P%, has always been around or above 40% in the three previous seasons) and I feel that he doesn’t get enough credit for other aspects of his game: how would you describe him, as a whole?
+He’s known mostly for being a great shooter (37.6 3P%, has always been around or above 40% in the three previous seasons) and he doesn’t get enough credit for other aspects of his game: how would you describe him, as a whole?

-R – The way you’re describing Alonso’s path reminds me a lot of what is going on right now with Davide Moretti.
+The way you’re describing Alonso’s path reminds me a lot of what is going on right now with our fellow Italian Davide Moretti.
 A small combo guard, defense has always been his weakness but he has improved a lot at Texas Tech.
 Not a lockdown defender, but someone who knows how to play in a certain system.

-R – Speaking of Spanish players in the SoCon, I really enjoyed the match-up between Ramon Vila (11.5 points, 4.9 rebounds) and Rubén Guerrero (14.8 points, 8.2 rebounds) in Chattanooga-Samford.
+Speaking of Spanish players in the SoCon, there has been a really enjoyable match-up between Ramon Vila (11.5 points, 4.9 rebounds) and Rubén Guerrero (14.8 points, 8.2 rebounds) in Chattanooga-Samford.
 It was fun to watch them playing against each other.
 They both played well, especially Vila.
-Guerrero is a valuable big man, I like how comfortable he is with using both hands in the low post, but this time, on defense, Vila was a difficult match-up for him.
+Guerrero is a valuable big man, he’s comfortable with using both hands in the low post, but this time, on defense, Vila was a difficult match-up for him.
 He’s smaller but so tough and smart, plus he has a good mid-range jumper that wasn’t very easy to guard for a 7-foot guy like Guerrero.

 On the other hand, we have a guy like Vila.
 Being just 6-foot-8, he wouldn’t be playing if it wasn’t for his high basketball IQ.
 I loved him even when he was in Spain, he had experience playing against grown ups in 2nd division with Barcelona.
 That was a good thing for him.
 Ruben, on the other hand, came here in the States a little bit younger, playing at Sunrise Christian, and hadn’t that kind of experience.
 As you said, Ramon has more range of action, he could even shoot 3s but he’s not allowed by the coaches at Chattanooga because they rather want him to get close to the rim.

-R – Let’s talk about a less experienced player now.
+Let’s talk about a less experienced player now.
 GW’s Javier Langarica has struggled in the first part of the season, then had a huge game against American (15 points, 12 rebounds, 5 blocks) and a good one against Dayton.
-He’s a sophomore and, to me, looks like a player who can’t really be consistent yet, who is just getting started.
+He’s a sophomore and looks like a player who can’t really be consistent yet, who is just getting started.
 What do you expect from him in the second half of the season?

-R – Finally, I got a question regarding the future: in your opinion, which one of these guys have more chances to make a high-level pro career?
+Finally, a question regarding the future: in your opinion, which one of these guys has more chances to make a high-level pro career?